tadgy/lumberjack/README.md

 # Lumberjack
-In its simplest form, lumberjack is a pipe logger for [Apache HTTPd](http://httpd.apache.org/) and other daemons.
+In its simplest form, lumberjack is a pipe logger for [Apache httpd](http://httpd.apache.org/) and other daemons.

-Lumberjack can be used as the logger for piped log files using the HTTPd `CustomLog` directive - processing each log line and writing it out to the correct - per `VirtualHost` - log file.
-It may also be used by other daemons capable of writing log files to a pipe, or via a FIFO.
+Lumberjack can be used as the logger for piped log files using the httpd `CustomLog` directive - processing each log line and writing it out to the correct - per `VirtualHost` - log file.
+It may also be used by other daemons capable of writing log files to a pipe/FIFO.

-In contrast to having one logger process per `VirtualHost` (or a hard coded log file for each `VirtualHost`, as is the norm), lumberjack can be set as the pipe logger in the global section of the *httpd.conf* file, and will - with an appropriate `LogFormat` specifier - split off each log line for a different `VirtualHost` and write it to a per `VirtualHost` log file based upon a user defined template.
+In contrast to having one logger process per `VirtualHost` (or a hard coded log file for each `VirtualHost`, as is the norm), lumberjack can be set as the single pipe logger in the global section of the *httpd.conf* file, and will - with an appropriate `LogFormat` specifier - split off each log line for a different `VirtualHost` and write it to a per `VirtualHost` log file based upon a user defined template.

-Lumberjack may also be used in 'raw' mode in combination with the HTTPd `ErrorLog` directive to log errors to a log file based upon a user supplied template, either on a per server or per `VirtualHost` basis.  'raw' mode also allows other daemons to log via lumberjack, either as a pipe logger or via a FIFO.
+Lumberjack may also be used in 'raw' mode in combination with the httpd `ErrorLog` directive to log errors to a log file based upon a user supplied template, either on a per server or per `VirtualHost` basis.  'raw' mode also allows other daemons to log via lumberjack, either as a pipe logger or via a FIFO.

 ### Additional features
   * Automatic log file compression (using a user specifiable compressor) after log files are rotated.